digitalocean/sample-nodejs/README.md

 Answer the questions as follows:

 	✓ Who does this app belong to: <choose your personal account or team>
-	✓ What should this app be called: nodejs-demo
+	✓ What should this app be called: sample-nodejs
 	Let's configure your app for deployment:
 	✓ Choose your configuration preference: Automatic...
 	✓ Node app detected, is this correct: Yes